captn3m0/captn3m0.github.com/pages/ebooks.md

 permalink: /ebooks/
 ---

-A fun side-project that I often pick up is generation of semantically correct EPUB/MOBI/PDF files from various online books and content.
+A fun side-project that I often pick up is generation of semantically correct ebooks from various online books and content.

 ## Books

 Here's a list of the interesting books I've covered:

+## Non Fiction

 [Never Say You Can’t Survive][nsycs] [[source][nsycs-source]]
 : Ebook generated from Never Say You Can’t Survive, by Charlie Jane Anders.
 Being serialized at tor.com, currently in progress.

+[Site Reliability Engineering][sre] [[source][sre-source]]
+: Google's book on Site Reliability Engineering.
+Published by Google as a online read under CC BY-NC-ND 4.0

+[The Site Reliability Workbook][sre] [[source][swe-source]]
+: The Site Reliability Workbook is the hands-on companion to the bestselling Site Reliability Engineering book and uses concrete examples to show how to put SRE principles and practices to work.
+Published by Google as a online read under CC BY-NC-ND 4.0.

+[Security Engineering — Third Edition][se3] by Ross Anderson [[source][se3-source]]
+: Comprised of the third-edition, currently under review PDFs.
+Only available till it goes to press.

+## Fiction

 [The Ickabog][ickabog] [[source][ickabog-source]]
 : EBook generated from The Ickabog, written by J.K Rowling, and published online in seralized format.

+[Hoshruba][hoshruba] (Translated by Musharraf Ali Farooqi) [[source][hoshruba-source]] : Tor's serialized publication of Hoshruba-The Land and the Tilism.
+This is just Vol 1 of the planned translation of the famous persian epic, [Hamzanama](https://en.wikipedia.org/wiki/Hamzanama).

+[Magic Muggle][mm] [[source][mm-source]]
+: Harry Potter fan-fiction about a muggle going to Hogwarts.
+(3rd book ~~ongoing~~ abandoned)

+I also went around converting [all of the original fiction published on Tor.com][tor-original-fiction] using [url-to-epub].

+### Brandon Sanderson

 [Rhythm of War][cosmere] [[source][row-source]]
 : (In Progress).
 Initial chapters from Rhythm of War, Book 4 in the Stormlight Archive, being published by Tor in serialized format.